 I revamped our favorite sloppy joe recipe into this thick spaghetti sauce that simmers in the slow cooker.
-The flavor is jazzy enough to be interesting to adults, yet mild enough to be enjoyed by children. —Rhonda Melanson of Sarnia, Ontario
+The flavor is jazzy enough to be interesting to adults, yet mild enough for the kids to enjoy. —Rhonda Melanson, Sarnia, Ontario

 - 1 pound lean ground turkey